kubermatic/kubermatic/docs/proposals/machine-ipam-controller.md

 The different assigned CIDR's & the network configuration will be passed to the `machine-ipam-controller` via flags.
 `machine-ipam-controller` will exclusively talk to the user-cluster.

+#### Validation
+When there are no free IP's left for the specified CIDR's, the `machine-ipam-controller` should set `machine.status.errorReason` & `machine.status.errorMessage` on the machine object.

 ## Workflow